IntelSoftware/SYCL_101/03_Modern/04_hash_tables.rst

 C++ Standard Library Hash Tables
 ********************************

-In the C++ standard library there are four different hash tables available.
+In the C++ standard library, four different hash tables are available.
 They are the equivalents of standard containers but with a hashing function:

 * std::unordered_set (equivalent of std::set)
 * std::unordered_multiset (equivalent of std::multiset)
 * std::unordered_map (equivalent of std::map)
 * std::unordered_multimap (equivalent of std::multimap)

-Let's look at all of them one by one.
+Let's look at them one by one.

 Set
 ===

 Let's start with **std::unordered_set**.
-According to C++ reference:
+According to the C++ Reference:

-    :code:`std::unordered_set` is an associative container that contains a set of unique objects of type Key.
-Search, insertion, and removal have average constant-time complexity.
+    :code:`std::unordered_set` is an associative container holding a set of unique objects of type Key.
+Search, insertion, and removal have average constant time complexity.

-The most important aspect about std::unordered_set is that it contains **unique objects**, which are of type **key** and average access time is **constant**.
+The most important aspect of std::unordered_set is that it contains **unique objects**, which are of type **key**, and has average access time **constant**.
 An example of a :code:`std::unordered_set` declaration is shown in the code below:

 .. code-block:: cpp

    std::unordered_set<int> n;

-To initialize :code:`std::unordered_set`, we can simply assign values to it at the time of declaration.
-Please remember that the given values have to be unique.
+To initialize :code:`std::unordered_set`, we can simply assign values to it at declaration.
+Remember that the given values have to be unique.

 .. code-block:: cpp